 Safety in Lamu

 Kidnappings in 2012 of a British Couple in Lamu and a French woman in Manda Island hit Lamu hard on the international tourist scene.
-While tourism has yet to come back to its pre-kidnapping levels, there has been increased security presence in the region, multiple road checkpoints, and there have been no instances of terrorism in Lamu since.
+While tourism has yet to come back to its pre-kidnapping levels, there has been an increased security presence in the region, multiple road checkpoints, and there have been no instances of terrorism in Lamu since.
 While there is always a risk considering the location is close to Somalia, we felt safe during our stay in Lamu and think it will likely get back on the tourist scene (albeit government warnings from the US and UK).

 How to Get to Lamu